ICanBoogie/CLDR/README.md

 ./vendor/bin/cldr warm-up de en fr
 ```

-The following example demonstrates how a repository can be instantiated with a restrictive provider
-that uses warmed-up data only.
-With this configuration, the [RestrictedProvider][] throws an exception
+The following example illustrates a setup to limit data access to the cache.
+[RestrictedProvider][]
-if the data is not available in the cache.
+throws an exception in an attempt to retrieve data not available in the cache.

 ```php
 <?php